How Does Open Adoption Work for Birth Parents?

 Washington Open Adoption Lawyer

 Having an open adoption requires careful legal attention so that all parties are protected and their wishes can be properly respected.
 Washington open adoption lawyer Joyce Schwensen is an experienced attorney who will work to make sure this difficult and complicated decision is executed as smoothly as possible.
 As an attorney who once ran an adoption agency, she understands the many facets of adoption, and seeks to help birth mothers find the option right for them.
-Call the Law Offices of Joyce S. Schwensen at (206) 367-1065 today to set up a free consultation to discuss the possibilities of an open adoption.
+Call the Law Office of Joyce S. Schwensen at (206) 367-1065 today to set up a free consultation to discuss the possibilities of an open adoption.

 Joyce Schwensen is based in Seattle and handles open adoptions across the state of Washington, including in Spokane, Vancouver and Tacoma.